adlnet/xAPI-Spec/xAPI.md

 “http://adlnet.gov/expapi/verbs/voided" is used for this purpose.

 ###### Requirements
-When issuing a Statement that voids another, the Object of that voiding Statement...

-* MUST have the "objectType" field set to "StatementRef;"
+* When issuing a Statement that voids another, the Object of that voiding Statement MUST have the "objectType" field set to "StatementRef;"
-* MUST specify the id of the statement-to-be-voided by its "id" field.
+* When issuing a Statement that voids another, the Object of that voiding Statement MUST specify the id of the statement-to-be-voided by its "id" field;

-Upon receiving a Statement that voids another, the LRS...

-* MUST NOT report the voided Statement when queried, but MUST report the voiding Statement (see [StatementRef](#queryStatementRef) in 7.2 Statement API).
+* Upon receiving a Statement that voids another, the LRS MUST NOT report the voided Statement when queried, but MUST report the voiding Statement
+(see [StatementRef](#queryStatementRef) in 7.2 Statement API);
-* SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
+* Upon receiving a Statement that voids another, the LRS SHOULD reject the entire request which includes the voiding Statement with HTTP 403
+'Forbidden' if the request is not from a source authorized to void Statements;
-* SHOULD return a descriptive error if the target Statement cannot be found;
+* Upon receiving a Statement that voids another, the LRS SHOULD return a descriptive error if the target Statement cannot be found;
-* MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided;

-Any Statement that voids another cannot itself be voided.
-An Activity Provider that wants to "unvoid" a previously voided Statement...

-* SHOULD issue that Statement again under a new id
+* Any Statement that voids another cannot itself be voided.
+An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id;

-A reporting system...

-* SHOULD NOT show voided or voiding Statements by default.
+* A reporting system SHOULD NOT show voided or voiding Statements by default;
+* Upon receiving a Statement that voids another, the LRS MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided.

 See ["Statement References"](#stmtref) in [Section 4.1.4.3 When the "Object" is a Statement](#stmtasobj) for details about making references to other
 Statements.